List of Ways You Can Help and Encourage a Friend or Family Member Going Through Cancer Treatments.

 Leave a Package, a Card, or a Note at Their Door

-During my treatments, my friend, Carol, would leave gifts at my door.
-These thoughtful, little surprises on my doorstep always brought a smile to my face, and I still treasure each one.
+Another friend, Carol, would leave gifts at my door during my treatments.
+These thoughtful little surprises left on my doorstep always made me smile, and I still treasure each one.

-Whether you are miles away from the person or just next door, sending cards can brighten a person’s day.
-If you know of someone going through cancer, consider sending them thoughtful notes and cards every couple of weeks.
+Whether you’re miles away from the person or just next door, sending cards can brighten a person’s day.
+If you know someone going through cancer, consider sending them thoughtful notes and cards every couple of weeks.

 Messages Them Via Text, Messenger or Email

-While you don’t want to fill up their inbox, occasionally sending messages letting them know you are thinking of them, asking them how you can help, and letting them know you are praying for them can mean so much.
+While you don’t want to fill up their inbox, occasionally sending messages letting them know you’re thinking of them, asking them how you can help, and letting them know you are praying for them can mean so much.

 Call Them on the Phone